Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

 - Drop-down field in add new recipe form changes color to red after selecting next field

-- Favicons not displaying
+- Materialize select dropdown does not function correctly on iOS: known bug with Materialize meaning either the dropdown does not appear or selects the wrong item when tapped/clicked.

+Warning reported by Chrome console, `[DOM] Input elements should have autocomplete attributes`: Resolution: added  `autocomplete`  to Register and Log In inputs.

+**Issues reported by GitPod**

+Special characters must be escaped : [ > ] [Jinja documentation](https://jinja.palletsprojects.com/en/2.11.x/templates/#escaping) suggested escaping  the `>`  character, this warning persists in the console.

+Doctype must be declared first: This issue relates to GitPod's inability to recognise the  `!DOCTYPE html`  in the base.html, is being passed through to all other HTML templates.